Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Establishing a Cognition Envelope

 \subsection{Scoping Envelope Responsibilities}

-We start by establishing the scope of the Cognition Envelope to establish clearly defined guardrails around the CAP with the joint goals of achieving trustworthy and reliable autonomous decision-making.
+We begin by defining the scope of the Cognition Envelope, thereby establishing clear guardrails around the CAP to support trustworthy and reliable autonomous decision-making.
 A Cognition Envelope can be designed in two distinct ways.
-In a black-box configuration, it inspects only the final outcome of an LLM-guided process; while in a white-box configuration it looks inside the pipeline, examining the outputs of intermediate reasoning stages such as captioning, relevance assessment, and action selection in order to detect flaws or inconsistencies before they influence the final output.
-We opted to treat the pipeline as a black box for two reasons.
+In a black-box configuration, it inspects only the final outcome of an LLM-guided process; while in a white-box configuration it looks inside the pipeline, examining the outputs of intermediate reasoning stages in order to detect flaws or inconsistencies before they influence the final output.
+In our example, the intermediate stages would include clue captioning, relevance assessment, and action selection.
+In our worked example, we opted to treat the pipeline as a black box for two reasons.
 First, individual stages already incorporate localized meta-cognitive checks that support self-consistency, and second, developing cognition envelopes for each component would add significant design complexity and runtime cost.
-We capture these decisions through a high-level quality-related goal, three functional requirements (FR-1, FR-2, FR-3), and one non-functional requirement (NFR-4) depicted in Figure \ref{fig:hierarchy}.
+We capture our requirements and design decisions using a high-level quality-related goal, three functional requirements (FR-1, FR-2, FR-3), and one non-functional requirement (NFR-4), which is augmented with fit criteria \cite{robertson2012mastering}, as depicted in Figure~\ref{fig:hierarchy}.
 Responsibilities for satisfying the three requirements are distributed across the \psar, MCE, and human operators.
-The \psar is charged with checking that decisions to search various areas of the terrain align with current probabilities, while the MCE checks for, and curbs decisions that are costly in terms of time and power consumption.
-Notably, the MCE is simple to implement and validate, while the \psar is more challenging.
-We therefore focus our validation process on the \psar.
+The \psar is charged with checking that a decision output by the CAP to search a specific search areas aligns with a reasonable probability of the lost person being in that search area, while the MCE checks for, and curbs decisions that are costly in terms of time and power consumption.
+Notably, the MCE is straightforward to implement and validate, while the \psar is more challenging.
+We therefore focus our attention on the \psar.